threaming/ENCE464_FitnessMonitorV2/README.md

 This change in architecture has improved the overall maintainability of the code by decreasing coupling, removing circular dependancies, and increasing abstraction.

-### Implementation of Test-Driven-Design
+### Implementation of Testing

-The *Fitness Monitor V1.0* had not implemented any tests throughout the code.
-This was the most important issue to address initially as with a relatively large software project such as this, issues can pop up quickly from changing small things.
-Implementing test cases was a preemptive solution to this.
+Testing was incorporated into the design of *Fitness Monitor V2.0* both to protect the code when refactoring and when using TDD to program new functionality.
 Test cases were written for existing files top-level modules such as `accl_manager`, `display_manager` and `ADC_read`, as well as lower level modules such as
 `circBuf`.
 Test files for new modules such as the hardware abstraction modules were implemented _before_ the modules themselves.
 Applying proper TDD principles and developing a range of test cases _first_ allowed for early bug detection and maintainability.